Cavaliers vs. Wizards Player Props Betting Odds

-Sportsbooks have set player props for Donovan Mitchell, Kyle Kuzma and others when the Cleveland Cavaliers host the Washington Wizards at Rocket Mortgage Fieldhouse on Wednesday at 7:00 PM ET.
+Donovan Mitchell and Kyle Kuzma are two of the players with prop bets on the table when the Cleveland Cavaliers and the Washington Wizards meet at Rocket Mortgage Fieldhouse on Friday (beginning at 7:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!